 Driving along the loneliest highway in America will bring you close to Ward Charcoal Ovens State Park.
-This area has 6 giant charcoal ovens used in the silver mining process (and one of the best things to see on highway 50 Nevada).
+This area has 6 giant charcoal ovens used in the silver mining process (and one of the best things to see on a highway 50 Nevada road trip).
 The ovens efficiently burned juniper and pinyon pine into charcoal for use in smelting the ore in nearby silver mines.
 Today, the beehive-shaped ovens are fun to walk into and imagine days of yore with stagecoach bandits hiding inside during foul weather.

 8. Garnet Hill

 Have you ever gone rockhounding for your own gemstones before?
 Well, that’s exactly what you can do at Garnet Hill just outside of Ely when on a Nevada road trip!
 Anyone can go and hunt for garnets, which are sometimes just lying on the ground for the finding on this Nevada off the beaten path stop.
 Such a fun thing when visiting Nevada with kids!

 Other times, you’ll need to dig deeper.
 Walk along the hiking trails and try digging about a foot down in a divot or water wash area or even use some tools like a hammer and chisel to get the stones out of the rock.
 We actually met someone who found a stone bigger than the size of a quarter!

 Either way, it’s one of the best stops on the Loneliest Road Nevada road trip.
 Little ones will love playing with the rocks when visiting Nevada with kids!